hazelcast/hazelcast/docs/design/sql/05-client-support.md

 ```

 The server-side resources are cleared automatically when the end of data is reached.
 Therefore, it is not necessary to send
-the `cancel` command to the member, if the previous `execute` or `fetch` command returned the last page, or an update count.
+the `close` command to the member, if the previous `execute` or `fetch` command returned the last page, or an update count.

 ## 3 Limitations